michaelkolesidis/emoji-minesweeper/README.md

 ![Win octopus](./screenshots/win_octopus_v5.png)

-And the sea (octopus) theme.
+And the surf theme.
 I bet you can't decide which one to pick!
 Your level and theme preferences are saved in your computer, so your next game always starts with the lastly used configuration.

 ![New Record](./screenshots/help_v5.png)